Agee Software, Inc.

 backup runs.
 Your goal is to be able to restore your operation without losing more than a week of data using

-nothing in your office; only the yearly backup drives on similar hardware and your weekly backup.
+nothing in your office; only the quarterly backup drives on similar hardware and your weekly backup.

 - Recovery Tools.
 Store application media, activation codes, account passwords, recovery tools, backup hardware and support contact info in a secure location too.
 Use Rufus to create a bootable Windows USB drive.
 If your drive is not bootable, you can boot from the USB and repair it or copy files to the USB.
 It is also good to have a Live Linux Distribution in your tool kit that doesn't rely on Windows drivers to get to the web.
 Plan to have access to a laptop or tablet PC away from your network that you can use to continue operating in a power failure or after a fire or theft.
 Your recovery tools let you get the latest version of files, see what is lost or restore every part of your network operations on completely different hardware without relying on anything in your office.